5/8/2025

 Chief Executive Officer

-And then we add to that, you know, I think we've mentioned it's volatile times, you know?
-We've got a lot of change, a lot of things that are unpredictable.
-So everything that we're doing at this point in time, you know, to try and improve operational performance, with the examples that I've given, is to be more resilient against these impacts that might come, might not come.
+And let me add to that, you know, I think we've mentioned it's volatile times, you know, we've got a lot of change, a lot of things that are unpredictable.
+So everything that we're doing at this point in time, you know, to try and improve operational performance, the examples that I've given is to be more resilient and against these impacts that might come, might not come.

 speaker